DeepSport/buetify/README.md

 ## WIP
 This is a work in progress.
-I started Bue in order to gain a better understanding of design principles, accessibility and Vue.
+I started `bulma-vue` in order to gain a better understanding of design principles, accessibility and Vue.
 It initially started as a fork of `Buefy` which is awesome and what should be used in a production setting.
 This library also includes a lot of ideas from Vuetify in terms of accessibility and how to incorporate typescript into a Vue project.